Work Permit (EAD) and How to Apply

 1. What is a work permit?

 A work permit is a photo identity card issued by U.S. Citizenship and Immigration Services (USCIS) to certain categories of aliens who are not lawful permanent residents (LPR).
-It is also called an Employment Authorization Document or EAD (see example below).
-With an EAD, an alien can work legally for a temporary period in the United States, and apply for driver license as well.
+Work permit is also called an Employment Authorization Document or EAD (see example below).
+With a Work permit or an EAD, an alien can work legally for a temporary period in the United States, and apply for driver license as well.

 Currently, there are total 57 categories of aliens may apply for EAD.
 Each category has its own eligibility and documentation requirement.
 The filing fee charged by USCIS and filing address for each category also has some discrepancy.

-Through DYgreencard’s online platform, we may help you apply for eight categories of EAD as follow:
+Through DYgreencard.com’s online platform, we may help you apply for eight categories of Work permit/ EAD as follow:

 Spouse of an E nonimmigrant (E1/E2)